krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 RDS supports SSL encryption between applications and RDS DB instances.
 RDS generates a certificate for the instance.

 Enable db encryption without data loss: create snapshot -> encrypted snapshot of db -> encrypted rds db -> DMS to synchronize data

+For __multi-AZ__ high availability, RDS uses __synchronous__ replication between primary and standby systems.
+If standby is slow, transactions will take longer to complete.

+__RDS Read Replica__ on the other hand uses __asynchronous__ replication and any slowness in Read Replica instance would simply cause data lag in the read - replica.
+Transactions in primary is not impacted

 #### RDS Scaling